rayoptics.parax.paraxialdesign module

 render the paraxial model into a node list

-nodes_to_parax(nodes, type_sel)[source]
+nodes_to_parax(node_list, type_sel)[source]

 Update the parax model from the node list, nodes.